-To shut off the system temporarily, slide the fan speed and temperature control levers all the way to the left.
+To shut off the system temporarily, turn the fan control dial off and slide the temperature control levers all the way to the left.

-You should only shut the system completely off for the first few minutes of driving in cold weather, until the engine coolant warms up enough to operate the heater.
+You should shut the system completely off only for the first few minutes of driving in cold weather, until the engine coolant warms up enough to operate the heater.
 Keep the fan on at all other times so stale air does not build up in the interior.